bcgov/PaymentCommonComponent/README.md

 #### Notifications
-- Notifies users if data files are missing, or if there are errors in the files during parsing.
+- Notifies users if data files are missing, or if there are errors in the files during parsing
 - For notifications, we are using GC Notify.
-The key can be found in the AWS Parameter Store.
+The key can be found in the AWS Parameter Store
-- The API documentation for GC Notify sits [here](https://documentation.notification.canada.ca/en/).
+- The API documentation for GC Notify sits [here](https://documentation.notification.canada.ca/en/)

 #### Authentication